Rich3rd/uwe_scraper/README.md

 # uwe_scraper
-A simple web scraper built to scrape subject announcements from UWE Blackboard.
+A simple web scraper built to scrape subject announcements from UWE Blackboard.<br />
-Built using Python 3.
+Built using Python 3.<br />
-Test pages are included for demonstration and testing purposes.
+Test pages are included for demonstration and testing purposes.<br />
-Unit tests is available for 'login' method.
+Unit tests is available for 'login' method.<br />

 Current features:
 - Could email announcements acquired to any email address entered.